zapmxl/PostInterviewRadioApp/README.md

  - The app fetches radio stations from the API upon launch and stores them in a local Room database.
  - Users can search for stations, mark them as favorites, and play/pause radio streams using ExoPlayer.
  - The app handles network connectivity changes gracefully, allowing offline access to cached data.
- - A StateFlow-driven ViewModel ensures seamless state management and updates to the UI.

-### How It Works

- - The app fetches radio stations from the API upon launch and stores them in a local Room database.
- - Users can search for stations, mark them as favorites, and play/pause radio streams using ExoPlayer.
- - The app handles network connectivity changes gracefully, allowing offline access to cached data.
- - A StateFlow-driven ViewModel ensures seamless state management and updates to the UI.
+ - A StateFlow-driven ViewModel ensures seamless state management and updates to the UI

 ###How to Test